Portfolio Fast Track: From Request to Delivery¶

 |---|---|---|

-| Sponsor | Senior business or IT leader | Accountable for outcomes, removes blockers |
+| Business Sponsor | Senior business leader | Accountable for business outcomes |

 | IT Lead | Technical project manager | Drives IT delivery |